davidcalikes/Marvelous-Matching/docs/README.md

 * The songs featured in the audio elements of this site are performed by myself and are public domain.

-* The other audio elements used throught the project were taken from freesounds.com.
+* The other audio elements used throughout the project were taken from https://freesound.org/

 * The images used on the site are free to use pictures from the following sources:

+    * Animals flashcards were sourced from [pexels.com](https://www.pexels.com/search/cow/)

     * Shapes Flashcards from [dreamstime.com](https://www.dreamstime.com/vector-illustration-set-cute-geometric-figures-kids-isolated-shapes-white-background-education-school-preschool-age-image144284548)